sequelize/sequelize/docs/getting-started.md

 ### Note: connection pool (production)

 If you're connecting to the database from a single process, you should create only one Sequelize instance.
-Sequelize will setup a connection pool on initialization.
-This connection pool can be configured with the construction options (using `options.pool`).
-Example:
+Sequelize will set up a connection pool on initialization.
+This connection pool can be configured through the constructor's `options` parameter (using `options.pool`), as is shown in the following example:

 ```js
 const sequelize = new Sequelize(/* ... */, {